astronomer/docs/astro/api-keys.md

 description: Create Deployment API keys to make requests to Airflow's REST API and set up a CI/CD pipeline.
 ---

-An API key is a unique key ID and secret pair that can be used in place of manual user authentication for certain actions on Astro.
-You can use API keys to automate common actions on Astro that otherwise require manual inputs.
+An API key is a unique key ID and secret pair that you can use as an alternative to manual user authentication for some Astro actions.
+You can also use API keys to automate common actions on Astro that require manual inputs.

-With Deployment API keys, you can:
+You can use Deployment API keys to complete the following actions:

 - Automate deploying code to Astro [in CI/CD](ci-cd.md) with tools such as GitHub Actions or Circle CI.
 - Automate updating [environment variables](environment-variables.md).
 - Fetch a short-lived access token that assumes the permissions of the Deployment API key.
 This access token can be used to make requests to the [Airflow REST API](airflow-api.md).

-## Using API keys
+## Use API keys

-When using a Deployment API key, keep in mind:
+When using a Deployment API key, keep the following in mind:

-- A Deployment API key ID and secret are valid indefinitely.
+- A Deployment API key ID and secret are permanently valid.
 - Deployment API keys are deleted permanently if their corresponding Deployment is deleted.
-- A Deployment API key is not tied to the user that creates it.
-If the user that creates the API key is removed from the Workspace or their permissions change, the API key does not lose access to the Deployment and CI/CD workflows that use it are not affected.
+- A Deployment API key is not bound to the user who creates it.
+When a user who created the API key is removed from the Workspace, or their permissions change, the Deployment and CI/CD workflows that use the API key are not affected.
 - Any user or service with access to an API key and secret can access the corresponding Deployment.
 The only way to delete this access is to [delete the API key](api-keys.md#delete-an-api-key) or [delete the Deployment](configure-deployment-resources.md#delete-a-deployment).

 :::info

-You cannot currently use API keys to automate creating and updating Deployments, creating and updating Workspaces, or inviting and removing users.
+You can't use API keys to automate the creation and updating of Deployments or Workspaces, or inviting and removing users.

-A new API key framework is coming soon to Astro to unlock advanced automation workflows.
-If you're interested in this feature or have questions, contact [Astronomer support](https://cloud.astronomer.io/support).
+A new API key framework to unlock advanced automation workflows will soon be available in Astro.
+If you're interested in learning more about this feature or have questions, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::